Identities for the generalized Fibonacci polynomial: Generalized Fibonacci polynomials

-We say that a generalized Fibonacci sequence of Lucas (Fibonacci) type is \emph{equivalent} to a sequence of the Fibonacci (Lucas) type, if their recursive sequences are determined by the same polynomials $d(x)$ and $g(x)$.
-Notice that two equivalent polynomials have the same $a(x)$ and $b(x)$ in their Binet representations (see Table \ref{equivalent}).
+A sequence of Lucas type (Fibonacci type) is \emph{equivalent} or \emph{conjugate} to a sequence of Fibonacci type (Lucas type), if their recursive sequences are determined by the same polynomials $d(x)$ and $g(x)$.
+Notice that two equivalent polynomials have the same $a(x)$ and $b(x)$ in their Binet representations.
+Examples of equivalent polynomials are given in Table \ref{equivalent}.
+Note that the leftmost polynomials in Table \ref{equivalent} are of Lucas type and their equivalent Fibonacci type polynomials are in the second column on the same line.
+Table \ref{familiarfibonacci} shows some familiar examples of those types of polynomial sequences.

 \textbf{Note.} The definition of the Generalized Fibonacci Polynomial by Fl\'orez et al. \cite{florezHiguitaMuk}, differs from the definition in this paper due to the initial conditions of the Fibonacci type polynomials.
-Thus, the initial conditions for the Fibonacci type polynomials given by Fl\'orez, Higuita, and Mukherjee, \cite{florezHiguitaMuk} are $G_{0}(x)=p_{0}(x)=1$ and so implicitly $G_{-1}(x)=0$.
+Thus, the initial conditions for the Fibonacci type polynomials given by Fl\'orez, Higuita, and Mukherjee \cite{florezHiguitaMuk} are $G_{0}(x)=p_{0}(x)=1$ and so implicitly $G_{-1}(x)=0$.
 However, our definition for the Lucas type polynomial is identical to that found in the same article.